vjarai/jarai.patterns.cpp/behavioral/strategy/_ReadMe.md

 # Strategy

 The Strategy pattern defines a family of algorithms, encapsulate each one, and make them interchangeable.
-This pattern lets the algorithm vary independently from clients that use it.
+This pattern lets the algorithm autoy independently from clients that use it.

 Frequency of use: high